 Ideally, your One-Number budget should help you make your payments on time, avoid overspending and regularly fund your goals.
 The more consistent your expenses and income are, the more you’ll be able to stick to your budget — but the beauty of this approach is that you still have some flexibility to make changes when you need to.

 Did you overspend one week?
 Then simply adjust the following week’s flex spending.
 Are you facing a big annual expense for the first time this year?
 Time to adjust how much you send to your non-monthly savings account each month.

 The more you work with your One Number, the more you’ll be able to build a rhythm and strong habits around your spending, and the less likely you’ll be taken off guard by unexpected costs or changes to your situation.
 Then, as your goals change or your income grows, you can always recalibrate what your One Number should be.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.

 No investment strategy can guarantee a profit or protect against loss.
 All investments carry some level of risk including the potential loss of principal invested.
-Financial Representatives do not give legal or tax advice.
 Taxpayers should seek advice based on their particular circumstances from an independent tax advisor.